 These relate to the base salary of consultants working in or around London (see later comment re regional variation).
-The upper c10-15% of the above bands typically relate to the very top end of the experience range or employees of the major strategy consultancies or the highest performing consultants in "Big 4" firms.
+The upper c10-15% of these ranges typically relate to the very top end of the experience banding, or employees of the major strategy consultancies, or the highest performing staff in "Big 4" firms.

-There is considerable variation in the value and composition of the benefits package and variable pay component.
-The equivalent cash value of benefits on top is typically 10-20% of base salary at Consultant and Manager grades with a tendency for more senior levels to be more generous, including car allowances and greater pension contributions.
+There is considerable variation in the value and composition of the benefits package and variable pay (bonus) component: these have not been much changed by the inflationary pressures.
+The equivalent cash value of benefits is typically 10-20% of base salary at Consultant and Manager grades while more senior levels (Senior Manager, Director) tend to be more generous, including car allowances and greater pension contributions.
+Smaller firms' benefits however can often be quite meagre.
 Holidays are typically 25 days as the minimum, up to a maximum of 30 days, but with some outliers below this.
-Extra days can often be bought from the benefits package.

-Bonuses range from 0-10% at junior levels up to c.
-40% at the most senior grade (occasionally more and sometimes "uncapped").
-Bonuses are usually dependent on a mix of personal objectives and those of the firm and at more senior levels such objectives are frequently weighted towards sales.
+We have seen little change in bonus awards which range from 0-10% at junior levels up to c.
+40% at the most senior grade (occasionally more, sometimes "uncapped").
+Bonuses are usually dependent on a mix of personal objectives and those of the firm.
+At more senior levels such personal objectives are frequently weighted towards sales.
+In 2022 some firms announced one off small "cost of living" bonuses.

-A 'wildcard' is travel expenses policy: if an employer can denote a given employee as 'home based' for the purpose of expenses then this can be worth a considerable amount to the employee depending, of course, upon their location.
-Excepting this point there are few noticeable regional differences in remuneration.
+A 'wildcard' is the travel expenses policy: if an employer can denote a given employee as 'home based' for the purpose of expenses then this can be worth a considerable amount to the employee depending, of course, upon their location.
+Apart from this there are few noticeable regional differences in remuneration.

-Since 2020 there has been a dramatic shift in expectations regarding Working From Home and reduced mobility in consulting, but it is not yet clear whether or how that will influence salaries.
+Since 2020 there has been a dramatic shift in employees' expectations regarding Working from Home and an expectation of reduced mobility in consulting.
+However this has not had any negative effect on salaries so far.